nafarlee/git-good/README.md

 `init` is run when the very first person on a project decides they want git in their project's life.
 This can be before any code is written, or later down the line when you already have some code.

-`clone` is run everytime someone wants the project (including absolutely ALL Git project information) to exist on their computer, allowing them to contribute just like any other person.
+`clone` is run every time someone wants the project (including absolutely ALL Git project information) to exist on their computer, allowing them to contribute just like any other person.

 Typically one person runs the `init` command once at the start of the project, and then whenever a new developer is interested in contributing, they `clone` that same project and then forever have that project.